Alonsog2/InputDeviceForDrawingTablet/README.md

 In addition, a key (any of the 4x4) can be defined as 'local shift', which allow accessing to a different set of configurations for the rest of 15 keys.

-Pressing once 'local shift' the system enters in temporary 'local shift' mode, and after the next stroke in any key, the system will return to normal mode.
+Pressing once 'local shift' the system enters in temporary 'local shift' mode (the LED blinks), and after the next stroke in any key, the system will return to normal mode (and the LED turns off).

-Pressing twice 'local shift' the system enters in 'local shift' mode, and remains in this mode until deactivated by a new press on 'local shift'.
+Pressing twice 'local shift' the system enters in 'local shift' mode (the LED turns on) , and remains in this mode until deactivated by a new press on 'local shift' and the system will return to normal mode (and the LED turns off).

-A long press on 'local shift' will switch beetwen 'normal mode' and 'Test mode'.
+A long press on 'local shift' will switch beetwen 'normal mode' and 'Test mode' (the LED blinks less frequently).
 While in 'test mode' no keystrokes are sent to the computer but displayed on the screen.
 Handy for checking how all the keys are configured.
+To exit 'test mode', long-press 'local shift' again.

 A long press (more than 2 seconds) on 'Knob #1' will switch beetwen 'Keyboard mode' and 'MIDI mode'.
 In this case, the device will be recognized as a MIDI controller by the computer.
 All the parameters related to MIDI mode are defined in the setup file and are independent of the keyboard mode.